anupreeta/services-health-check/README.md

 ```./gradlew clean build```
 * Run the springboot application
 ```./gradlew bootRun```
-  Here you will see that health check poll kicks off in 30 secondsand keeps polling added services
+  Here you will see that health check poll kicks off in 30 seconds and keeps polling added services.
+* Bring up react frontend
+  * cd my-app
+  * npm start
+  * Check out the UI at `http://localhost:3000/`

 * Optional: check for CRUD actions in the database inside docker

 ```